github/gh-actions-importer/README.md

   travis-ci     Forecasts GitHub Actions usage from historical Travis CI pipeline utilization.
 ```

-You can find detailed information about running a forecast with Valet in the documentation that is accessible once you are enrolled in the private preview.
+You can find detailed information about running a forecast with Valet in the documentation that is available once you are granted access.

 #### Dry-run